awsdocs/aws-service-catalog-admin-guide/doc_source/baseline-permissions.md

 # Baseline Permissions<a name="baseline-permissions"></a>

 This section provides instructions on how to set up the baseline AWS users and permissions needed for the AWS Service Catalog Connector for ServiceNow\.
-For each AWS account, the Connector for ServiceNow requires two IAM users and roles:
+For each AWS account, the Connector for ServiceNow requires two IAM users and three roles:
-+ **AWS Service Catalog Sync User**: IAM user to sync AWS portfolios and products to ServiceNow catalog items \(ServiceCatalogAdminReadOnly managed policy\)\.
++ **AWS Service Catalog Sync User**: IAM user to sync AWS portfolios and products to ServiceNow catalog items \(**AWSServiceCatalogAdminReadOnlyAccess** managed policy\)\.
 + **AWS Service Catalog End User role**: IAM role configured as an AWS Service Catalog end user and assigned to each AWS Service Catalog portfolio\.
 + **AWS Service Catalog End User**: Enables Connector for ServiceNow to provision AWS products by assuming a role that contains the trust relationship with the account and policies needed for the end user privileges in AWS Service Catalog\.
 + **SCConnect Launch role**: IAM role used to place baseline AWS service permissions into the AWS Service Catalog launch constraints\.
 Configuring this role enables segregation of duty through provisioning product resources on behalf of the ServiceNow end user\.
 The SCConnectLaunch role baseline contains permissions to Amazon EC2 and Amazon S3 services\.
 If your products contain more AWS services, you must either include those services in the  `SCConnectLaunch` role or create new launch roles\.